kdeng1158/Software-Development-Project/Documentation/Milestone2-013-01.md

 ## Project Plan
 > <img width="875" alt="Screen Shot 2022-02-17 at 6 27 50 PM" src="https://user-images.githubusercontent.com/70181301/154600039-cae7b92f-0419-411a-98f4-d8d29977f27b.png">
 We will be using JIRA in order to schedule our work for different componenrts of the website.
-Going to the website allows for a more in depth look into individual sprints: https://csci-3308-013-01.atlassian.net/jira/software/projects/M27/boards/1/roadmap?timeline=MONTHS

 ## Wireframes & Designs